owickstrom/wickstrom.tech/src/posts/2019-11-17-time-travelling-and-fixing-bugs-with-property-based-testing.md

 percentages per label.

 We can even have Hedgehog fail the test unless a certain percentage is met.
-This way, we can declare mininum coverage requirements for the generators used in our property tests.
+This way, we can declare minimum coverage requirements for the generators used in our property tests.

 ### Adding Coverage Checks